| || |

 - Interconnection with a PV rebate

-Business customer-generators who own or lease their solar system may request rebates for a system up to 100kW CEC-AC watt in size.
+Business customer-generators who own, lease or enter into PPA agreements to obtain their solar system may request rebates for a system up to 100kW CEC-AC watt in size.

-On systems over 10kW CEC-AC watts, the customer-generator is responsible for providing required metering infrastructure, including applicable phone lines, for rebates.
-It is highly recommended the program infrastructure requirements be thoroughly reviewed as costs for infrastructure will alter cost effectiveness calculations.
+On systems over 10kW CEC-AC watts, the customer-generator is responsible for providing required production metering infrastructure for PBI incentives, including applicable phone lines, for rebates.
+It is highly recommended the Roseville Electric construction standards and Handbook be thoroughly reviewed to learn Roseville Electrics requirements and to understand the cost implications with PBI systems.

 For systems greater than 100kW, customer-generator must submit an application for the 100kW system with required metering equipment and phone line; then submit a 2nd application for the additional equipment beyond the 100kW system that is desired to be installed.
 The balance of system above the 100kW must be isolated electrically and physically from the 100kW rebated system.
 The total system size may not exceed 100% of the customer-generators metered load.